kkinnebrew/clementine/docs/Getting Started.md

 * willUnload()
 * didUnload()

 These methods allow you to precisely interact with the DOM to bind and unbind events.
-In our case, we've retrieved the view controller's target (which corresponds to the search field) and bound a `keypress` event to it in the `didAppear()` method.
+In our case, we've retrieved the view controller's target (which corresponds to the search field) and bound a `keypress` event to it in the `onDidAppear()` method.
 We've added a `onKeyPress()` event handler method to the controller, and passed it into the event binding to handle the `keypress` event.
-Finally, we've unbound the event in the `willDisappear()` method, enforcing our Rule #5: "Never bind an event, without unbinding it later."
+Finally, we've unbound the event in the `onWillDisappear()` method, enforcing our Rule #5: "Never bind an event, without unbinding it later."

 We now have a controller that binds a `keypress` event to an input field.
 How now are we handling the actual keypress.
 The handler checks the keycode of the keyPress for the enter key.
 When the enter key is pressed, it fetches the value of the search field (the target) with